ikus060/minarca/doc/api.md

 Please ensure that the appropriate `Content-Type` header is set in your API requests to match the payload format being used.

+## Rate limits

+REST API requests are subject to rate limit settings.
+These settings reduce the risk of Minarca Server instance being overloaded.

+Minarca Server returns HTTP status code 429 for 1 hour, if 20 failed authentication requests were received in the same period of time from a single IP address.
+The same limit also applied to most POST method in the RESTful API.

+This limit is configurable trought the `rate-limit` settings.

 ### Example using cURL

 Here's an example of using cURL to make a request to the Minarca Server API with a JSON payload: